 Other modes involving the CSB are available.
 The CSB can be held low indefinitely, which permanently enables the device; this is called streaming.
-The CSB can stall high between bytes to allow for additional external timing.
+The CSB may stall high between bytes to allow for additional external timing.
 When CSB is tied high, SPI functions are placed in high impedance mode.
 This mode turns on any SPI pin secondary functions.

 During an instruction phase, a 16-bit instruction is transmitted.
 Data follows the instruction phase, and its length is determined by the W0 and W1 bits.
 All data is composed of 8-bit words.
-The first bit of each individual byte of serial data indicates whether a read command or a write command is issued.
+The first bit of the first byte in a multibyte serial data transfer frame indicates whether a read command or a write command is issued.
 This allows the serial data input/output (SDIO) pin to change direction from an input to an output.

-In addition to word length, the instruction phase determines whether the serial frame is a read or write operation, allowing the serial port to be used both to program the chip and to read the contents of the on-chip memory.
+In addition to word length, the instruction phase determines if the serial frame is a read or write operation, allowing the serial port to be used to both program the chip as well as read the contents of the on-chip memory.
 If the instruction is a readback operation, performing a readback causes the serial data input/output (SDIO) pin to change direction from an input to an output at the appropriate point in the serial frame.

-Data can be sent in MSB-first mode or in LSB-first mode.
-MSB first is the default on power-up and can be changed via the SPI port configuration register.
-For more information about this and other features, see Application Note AN-877, Interfacing to High Speed ADCs via SPI.
+Data can be sent in MSB first mode or LSB first mode.
+MSB first is the default on power-up and can be changed via the configuration register.
+For more information about this and other features, see the AN-877 Application Note, Interfacing to High Speed ADCs via SPI.